cynici/sonarqube-in-docker/README.md

   and Sonarqube containers share the same private docker network.
-  `POSTGRES_HOST` value is set to match the name of PostgreSQL service defined in [docker-compose.yml](docker-compose.yml) If you run PostgreSQL server elsewhere, set these accordingly.
+  `POSTGRES_HOST` value is set to match the name of PostgreSQL service defined in [docker-compose.yml](docker-compose.yml) If you run PostgreSQL server elsewhere, set these accordingly and remove the entire `postgresql` stanza from docker-compose.yml

 - `SQ_IMAGE` is the Sonarqube community edition release that I have tested to work.
 I don't know if future or past releases